MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-interactivesessionace.md

 ---
-Description: Represents an access control entry (ACE) that determines access to the interactive session of a virtual machine. ms.assetid: dfec83d6-8033-47b5-aa6f-fc7447a29f43
+description: Represents an access control entry (ACE) that determines access to the interactive session of a virtual machine. ms.assetid: dfec83d6-8033-47b5-aa6f-fc7447a29f43
 title: Msvm_InteractiveSessionACE class
 ms.topic: reference